 • Secure your children.
 Keep them safe in the car and pull over to a safe location to address situations with your children in the car.

 • Secure your pets.
 Pets can be a big distraction in the car.
 Make sure that they're secured properly before you're on the road.

 • When you're driving, just drive.
 Refrain from smoking, eating, drinking, reading and any other activity that takes your mind and eyes off the road.

 "Anything that distracts you from driving--I just hate for people to get hurt.
 I think it's important.
 If it gets one person not to do it, it's worth it," said Cpl.
 Paul Meyers, a 14-year veteran of the Highway Patrol stationed with Troop F in Jefferson City.

-If you or a loved one has been involved in a car accident in Poplar Bluff, Cape Girardeau, Sikeston or elsewhere in Southeast Missouri, contact the personal injury lawyers at Aaron Sachs and Associates for a free initial consultation.
+If you or a loved one has been involved in a car accident in Poplar Bluff, Cape Girardeau, Sikeston or elsewhere in Southeast Missouri, contact the personal injury lawyers at Aaron Sachs & Associates, P.C. for a free initial consultation.